 My Flare Survival Kit

-Readers have asked for this, so here it is:
+Readers have asked for this, so here is my Fibro Flare Survival Kit!

 Medications and Supplements – The first photo shows exactly half of the meds and supplements that I packed for Canada this summer.
 This is three weeks worth of meds and supplements.
 (I was in North America for over five weeks.)
 I think I eat more supplements than actual food – magnesium, SAMe, probiotics, C0Q10, Vitamin C, D, and calcium, and my beloved D-ribose for energy, plus my medications.